-to produce the first WIRED home, that will showcase the best in "sustainabliity, technology, and design."
-We've featured Living Homes
+to produce the first WIRED home, that will showcase the best in “sustainabliity, technology, and design.”
+We’ve featured

 a few times before here on AT:LA, so it’s interesting to see what this combination will produce.
 The collaboration is already underway and they are documenting the whole process.
 The site will be in Brentwood, in a lot where a home currently resides.
 Rather than traditional demolition, they are “de-constructing” the existing property, salvaging 70 to 80% of the materials that is being donated to Habitat to Humanity.